 SOPs lay a strong foundation for your overall school food safety program.
-SOPs are step-by-step written instructions for routine food service tasks that affect the safety of food (NoNSPECIFIC hazards), such as proper dishwashing procedures, or for tasks that are a part of the HACCP-based plan (specific hazards), such as proper cooking procedures.
+SOPs are step-by-step written instructions for routine food service tasks that affect the safety of food (NONSPECIFIC hazards), such as proper dishwashing procedures, or for tasks that are a part of the HACCP-based plan (specific hazards), such as proper cooking procedures.
 Each SOP should include instructions on monitoring, documentation, corrective actions, and periodic review of the procedures they cover.
 Adherence to SOPs allows food service managers and employees to effectively control and prevent hazards.

 SFAs may already have SOPs developed and in place.
 If not, the ICN has developed a series of SOPs applicable to school food service establishments.
 The final versions of these SOPs are posted on the Institute of Child Nutrition Web site.
-Log on to https://theicn.org/icn-resources-a-z/standard-operating-procedures/.
-Scroll down to Food Safety Standard Operating Procedures and select the SOP desired.
+Log on to https://theicn.org/icn-resources-a-z/standard-operating-procedures/, then click on Document Library on the upper right-hand side of the page, then click on Item 3, Subject Index, then click on Food Safety.
+Scroll down to Food Safety Standard Operating Procedures, and select the SOP desired.
 These SOPs include critical limits as well as monitoring, corrective action, verification, and record-keeping procedures and may be customized to fit your particular foodservice operation.
 The main categories of SOPs with some example topics for school foodservice are listed below.

 - a.
-General safety considerations - Prohibit bare hand contact with ready-to-eat (RTE) foods. - Store chemicals away from food and food-related supplies. - b.
-Personnel - Require hand washing after restroom use, sneezing, coughing, or after performing any c.
-Product procurement d.
-Receiving
+General safety considerations - Prohibit bare hand contact with ready-to-eat (RTE) foods. - Store chemicals away from food and food-related supplies.

-- cleaning activity. - Develop a policy for restricting or excluding ill employees from food production or preparation areas.

-- Follow recommendations for selecting vendors such as those found in state distributing agency vendor certification procedures - Develop buyer product specifications e.
-Storing f.
-Transporting

-- Reject all cans with swollen sides or ends, flawed seals and seams, rust, or dents. - Put perishable foods into the refrigerator or freezer immediately.

-- Store all food and paper supplies six to eight inches off the floor. - Label all food with name of the school and delivery date.

-- Preheat transfer carts prior to use. - Limit transport travel time to a maximum of two hours.

-g.
-Holding

-• Keep hot foods hot (above 135°F [Oklahoma Health Department requirement]) and cold foods cold (below 41°F).

-h.
-Preparation

-- Do not keep food in the danger zone (between 41°F and 135°F) for more than four hours. - Handle food with utensils; clean, gloved hands; or clean hands.
+- b.
+Personnel - Require hand washing after restroom use, sneezing, coughing, or after performing any cleaning activity. - Develop a policy for restricting or excluding ill employees from food production or preparation areas. - c.
+Product procurement - Follow recommendations for selecting vendors such as those found in state distributing agency vendor certification procedures - Develop buyer product specifications - d.
+Receiving - Reject all cans with swollen sides or ends, flawed seals and seams, rust, or dents. - Put perishable foods into the refrigerator or freezer immediately. - e.
+Storing - Store all food and paper supplies six to eight inches off the floor. - Label all food with name of the school and delivery date. - f.
+Transporting - Preheat transfer carts prior to use. - Limit transport travel time to a maximum of two hours. - g.
+Holding - Keep hot foods hot (above 135°F [Oklahoma Health Department requirement]) and cold foods cold (below 41°F). - h.
+Preparation - Do not keep food in the danger zone (between 41°F and 135°F) for more than four hours. - Handle food with utensils; clean, gloved hands; or clean hands.
 (Bare-hand contact with food during preparation should be limited.
-Bare-hand contact with RTE foods should be prohibited.)

-i.
-Cleaning/Sanitizing

-- Use clean water, free of grease and food particles. - Keep wiping cloths in sanitizing solution while cleaning.

-j.
-Cooking and documenting temperatures

-- Record all temperatures when they are taken. - Use only a clean and sanitized thermometer when taking internal temperatures of foods.

-k.
-Cooling

-- Cool rapidly by storing food in small batches in individual containers; cover loosely so that heat can escape quickly. - Keep cold foods cold by prechilling ingredients for salads.
+Bare-hand contact with RTE foods should be prohibited.) - i.
+Cleaning/Sanitizing - Use clean water, free of grease and food particles. - Keep wiping cloths in sanitizing solution while cleaning. - j.
+Cooking and documenting temperatures - Record all temperatures when they are taken. - Use only a clean and sanitized thermometer when taking internal temperatures of foods. - k.
+Cooling - Cool rapidly by storing food in small batches in individual containers; cover loosely so that heat can escape quickly. - Keep cold foods cold by prechilling ingredients for salads. - 1.
+Reheating - Transfer reheated food to hot-holding equipment only when the food reaches the proper temperature. - Use only cooking ranges, ovens, steamers, and microwave ovens to reheat foods. - Use hot-holding equipment only to maintain temperature and not for rapidly heating food.

-1. Reheating

-- Transfer reheated food to hot-holding equipment only when the food reaches the proper temperature. - Use only cooking ranges, ovens, steamers, and microwave ovens to reheat foods. - Use hot-holding equipment only to maintain temperature and not for rapidly heating food. - 2.
-Written plan at each school food preparation and service site for applying HACCP principles - a.
+- 2. Written plan at each school food preparation and service site for applying HACCP principles - a.
 Assigning menu items in the appropriate HACCP process category